Etihad says agreed principal terms to buy 49 percent of Alitalia

 ABU DHABI Abu Dhabi's state-owned Etihad Airways said on Wednesday it had agreed principal terms and conditions to buy a 49 percent stake in Alitalia [CAITLA.UL] in a last-ditch attempt to save the loss-making Italian carrier.

-Italy's flagship airline has made an annual profit only a few times in its 68-year history and received numerous state handouts before being privatised in 2008.
+Italy's flagship airline has made an annual profit only a few times in its 68-year history and received numerous state handouts before being privatized in 2008.

 It was kept afloat by a government-engineered 500 million euro ($680 million) rescue package last year but risks having to ground its planes unless a deal can be struck with cash-rich Etihad to allow it to revamp its flight network.

-The two airlines will now finalise the deal as soon as possible, subject to regulatory approvals, they said in a joint statement without elaborating on the terms of the deal.
+The two airlines will now finalize the deal as soon as possible, subject to regulatory approvals, they said in a joint statement without elaborating on the terms of the deal.

 Alitalia's board voted on June 13 to accept an offer by Etihad to invest in the airline, but did not give details.